Dave Niehaus

 David Arnold Niehaus (February 19, 1935 – November 10, 2010) was an American sportscaster.
 He was the lead play-by-play announcer for the American League's Seattle Mariners from their inaugural season in 1977 until his death after the 2010 season.
 In 2008, the National Baseball Hall of Fame awarded Niehaus the Ford C. Frick Award, the highest honor for American baseball broadcasters.
-Among fans nationwide and his peers, Niehaus was considered to be one of the finest sportscasters in history.
+Among fans nationwide and his peers, Niehaus was considered to be one of the greatest sportscasters in history.

 Biography

 Early life and career

 Niehaus was born and raised in Princeton, Indiana.
 He graduated from Indiana University in 1957, entered the military, and began his broadcasting career with Armed Forces Radio.
 He became a partner of Dick Enberg on the broadcast team of the California Angels in 1969.
 Niehaus also broadcast for the Los Angeles Rams of the NFL and the UCLA Bruins football and basketball teams during this period.